ChristianLempa/videos/wireguard-on-linux/README.md

 - Linux Server running Ubuntu 20.04 LTS or newer

-You can still install mailcow on a Linux Server that is not running Ubuntu, however, this may require different commands!
+You can still install Docker on a Linux Server that is not running Ubuntu, however, this may require different commands!

 ## Installation and Configuration